-On August 4, 2014, advocates for A.B. and other legally incompetent criminal defendants in county jails in Washington State filed this lawsuit in the U.S. District Court for the Western District of Washington.
-The plaintiffs sued the Washington Department of Social and Health Services under 42 U.S.C. § 1983, the Americans with Disabilities Act, 42 U.S.C § 12111 et seq., and the Declaratory Judgment Act, 28 U.S.C. § 2201; they sought both injunctive and declaratory relief.
+On August 4, 2014, advocates for A.B. and other legally incompetent criminal defendants in county jails in Washington State filed a lawsuit in the U.S. District Court for the Western District of Washington.
+The plaintiffs sued the Washington Department of Social and Health Services under 42 U.S.C. § 1983; the Americans with Disabilities Act, 42 U.S.C §§ 12111 et seq.; and the Declaratory Judgment Act, 28 U.S.C. § 2201.
+They sought both injunctive and declaratory relief.

 The plaintiffs alleged that the rights of A.B. and similarly situated persons were violated by the delay between being deemed legally incompetent and being transferred to a mental health facility.
 In response to a prior order for immediate transfer of A.B. to a mental health facility, the State explained that the state-run facility that they ordinarily utilized for legally incompetent defendants such as A.B. did not have enough physical bed space to promptly treat every patient.
 The State argues it is under no deadline to transport legally incompetent defendants for treatment.
 The plaintiffs, on the other hand, argue that the State's failure to adhere to a seven-day deadline imposed by Washington law, RCWA 10.77.220, constitutes cruel and unusual punishment and violates both the Fourteenth Amendment and the Americans with Disabilities Act.
 On September 12, 2014, the plaintiffs amended their complaint, added three additional named plaintiffs, and sought class certification.
 The court granted the class certification.

 On November 6, 2014, the plaintiffs moved for summary judgment and a declaration that the defendants' conduct had violated the due process rights of the named plaintiffs and class members.
 On December 22, 2014, the court declared: